RadicalEntity/SkillQuestAcademy/README.md

 # Welcome to SkillQuest!

 *Introduction* <br>
 SkillQuest is a gamified e-learning platform designed for students seeking an alternative and engaging way to pursue higher education.
 Our platform offers a diverse range of courses, and students can earn college credits upon successful completion.
-Whether you're a novice or tech enthusiast, SkillQuest welcomes learners of all ages to embark on a transformative learning experience.
+Whether you're a novice or industry professional, SkillQuest welcomes learners of all ages to embark on a transformative learning experience.

 *Features* <br>
 Gamified Learning: Enjoy a fun and interactive learning experience with gamified elements that make the journey exciting and rewarding.